 Who are we?

-IT Product Design is a part of a fruitful environment at the Mads Clausen Institute where research and teaching is closely connected.
-The Design research group, lead by professor Jacob Buur, is housing SPIRE (Sønderborg Participatory Research Centre), a research group concerned with research within:
+IT Product Design is a part of a fruitful environment at the Mads Clausen Institute where research and teaching are closely connected.
+The Design research group, led by professor Jacob Buur, is housing SPIRE (Sønderborg Participatory Research Centre), a research group concerned with research within:

 - User Innovation